Using Self-compassion to help manage POTS

 The reality is, though, struggling with POTS and learning to manage these symptoms has had a profound impact on my daily life.
 Postural Orthostatic Tachycardia Syndrome (POTS) which is believed to be a condition that affects the autonomic nervous system, can present differently in each individual.
 So symptoms can vary widely from person to person.
 My symptoms have varied over the years from inconvenient to debilitating.
 But I’ll save those details for another post.

 To say that dealing with such unpredictable symptoms can take a toll on even the most positive of us is an understatement.
 Life with a chronic illness is different.
-There are things I can’t do, invitations I would like to accept, but need to decline, and expectations that frequently I need to adjust.
+There are things I can’t do, invitations I would like to accept, but need to decline, and expectations that I frequently need to adjust.

 One of the hardest lessons I had to learn was that “it is ok.”
 It is ok to not complete everything on the list.
 It is ok to feel sad, scared, mad.
 It is ok to struggle.
 It is even ok to lay on the floor and do nothing.
 In fact, I have spent many hours laying on the floor when experiencing presyncope.